We actually have two pie dough recipes here.

 When ready to use, roll out as above.
 Follow the pie recipe for proper baking times and temperatures.

-I also like the one right off the Tenderflake lard box.
+I also like the recipe that is right off the Tenderflake lard box.
 It is fantastic too.

 Both of these recipes make a great crust.
 Try them both and see which one you prefer.